 Scenes of love and desire, life in foreign cities and New York, friendship, ambition, are unforgettably rendered here in the unique style for which James Salter is widely admired.

-Dusk and Other Stories Modern Library ClassicsModern Library #ad - Dusk and Other Stories Modern Library Classics #ad - First published nearly a quarter-century ago and one of the very few short-story collections to win the PEN/Faulkner Award, this is American fiction at its most vital—each narrative a masterpiece of sustained power and seemingly effortless literary grace.
+Dusk and Other Stories Modern Library ClassicsModern Library #ad - First published nearly a quarter-century ago and one of the very few short-story collections to win the PEN/Faulkner Award, this is American fiction at its most vital—each narrative a masterpiece of sustained power and seemingly effortless literary grace.
 Two new york attorneys newly flush with wealth embark on a dissolute tour of Italy; an ambitious young screenwriter unexpectedly discovers the true meaning of art and glory; a rider, is involved in an horrific accident—night is falling, far off in the fields, and she must face her destiny alone.

 These stories confirm James Salter as one of the finest writers of our time.
 Bonus: this edition includes an excerpt from James Salter's All That Is.